MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/portal-extension.md

 - View resources
 - Update their profile

 The first two options are directly available from the homescreen.
-The second two are available from the top left hamburger menu.
+The second two are available in the hamburger menu located on the top left or the navigation bar on devices with larger screens.
 Next to those, the hamburger menu provides a link **home** to the home screen and a link **sign out** to sign out.

 #### Home